Lulu Spencer: Storylines

 When crazed artist Franco (James Franco) kidnaps Lulu and straps her to a bomb, forcing Dante to save her.
 Lulu questions their relationship after discovering Nikolas' affair with Lucky's fiancée, Elizabeth Webber (Rebecca Herbst).
 Johnny warns Lulu about keeping Dante's secret from her family and when Dante starts pushing her away, Lulu calls him a coward.
 As Lulu is standing up as the godmother for Carly's newborn daughter, Josslyn, Dante is shot by Sonny.
 Lulu professes her love for Dante before he goes into surgery and she helps Olivia reveal that Sonny is actually Dante's father.
 Lulu and Dante bring her cousin and his brother, Michael (Chad Duell) back to town to testify against Sonny and they are shocked when Michael confesses to Claudia's murder.
-With Michael going to prison, and the world against them, Dante and Lulu make love for the first time.
+With Michael going to prison, and the world against them, Dante and Lulu have sex for the first time.
 Lulu catches on to Carly's scheme with Brook Lynn Ashton (Adrianne León) to seduce Dante and break them up.
 The couple faces another hurdle at Sonny's wedding to Brenda Barrett (Vanessa Marcil) where it is revealed that Brenda had a child, and Dante pretended to be the father.
 Lulu's family is sent into turmoil when an intoxicated Luke runs down Lucky and Elizabeth's son Jake, killing him.
 Lulu and Ethan are in denial about their father being an alcoholic, but reluctantly agree to an intervention which sends Luke out of town.
 Lulu quits Crimson to run her father's casino, The Haunted Star, in his absence.
 She later follows Luke to a brothel in Florida only for him to reject her again.
 Lulu is about to be raped by the brothel owner, Javier, when Dante rescues her.
 After a run-in with Nikolas and Helena Cassadine (Constance Towers) in Greece, Dante convinces Lulu to go back to Port Charles.
 Lulu is furious when she learns that Dante has been hiding that Lucky has started using drugs again.
 After reconciling, Dante proposes marriage and she is hesitant.
 After several interferences, the couple finally marries.